-Locative media, emerging as a mobile art form in the late century, is still evolving rapidly and has yet not reached its potential (Stenton 2011).
-Wireless invisible computing, locatedness and GPS technology behind locative media can be traced back to Mark Weiser who imagined ubiquitous calm computing quietly active out of sight enhancing our peripheral or sensory reach and available, or visible, when needed (Weiser 1994; Weiser and Seely Brown 1995).
-Invisible computing and the portable technology containing itin this context the mobile phonecombine to create the potential for an embodied locative media experience.
+Locative media, emerging as a mobile art form in the late 20th century, is still evolving rapidly and has yet not reached its potential (Stenton 2011).
+Wireless invisible computing, locatedness and GPS technology behind locative media can be traced back to Mark Weiser, who imagined ubiquitous calm computing – quietly active out of sight enhancing our peripheral or sensory reach and available, or visible, when needed (Weiser 1994; Weiser and Seely Brown 1995).
+Invisible computing and the portable technology containing it – in this context, the mobile phone – combine to create the potential for an embodied locative media experience.

-Although more recently associated with social and commercial apps it is the more poetic and creative locative media experiences that this chapter concentrates on.
+Although more recently associated with social and commercial apps, it is the more poetic and creative locative media experiences that this chapter concentrates on.
 There are claims that those experiencing locative media can ‘gain a deep connection’ (Farman 2015: 6) with location.
 These claims, made by artists working in this field, those experiencing the artworks and recently theorist Jason Farman (2015), are more anecdotal in nature.
 The primary contribution of this chapter is to provide empirical evidence in this area.
 The practice and research around the Hayle Churks app uses systematic analysis, unusual in the arts and therefore distinct.
-Experimenting through practice and building on insights from others’ artwork experienced live or through documentation includes revisiting empirical research on locative media containing audio narrative such as in Riot!
-1831 made in 2004 (Reid et al 2005; Blythe et al 2006; Geelhoed et al 2008; Reid and Hull 2011).
-Since GPS technology was incorporated into smart mobile phones in 2008, what Goggin refers to as the ‘iPhone moment’ (Wilken 2012: 244), locative media has changed significantly highlighting the need for new research at the confluence of landscape, locative media and art.
+Experimenting through practice and building on insights from others’ artwork, experienced live or through documentation, includes revisiting empirical research on locative media containing audio narrative such as in Riot!
+1831, made in 2004 (Reid et al 2005; Blythe et al 2006; Geelhoed et al 2008; Reid and Hull 2011).
+Since GPS technology was incorporated into smart mobile phones in 2008, what Goggin refers to as the ‘iPhone moment’ (Wilken 2012: 244), locative media has changed significantly, highlighting the need for new research at the confluence of landscape, locative media and art.

-New embodied explorations in landscape by geographers (see Wylie and Lorimer 2010; Cresswell 2014 and Hawkins 2015), urged on by Crang (2003: 501) have bridged the gap, however temporarily, between human and landscapehas been articulated as a tension (Pearson and Shanks 2001: 151; Wylie 2006:1 and 2007: 475).
-Since the , embodied engagements with landscape using audio and walking have proved rewarding for artists and performers such as Janet Cardiff, Teri Rueb, Duncan Speakman, Graeme Miller and Mike Pearson.
+New embodied explorations in landscape by geographers (see Wylie and Lorimer 2010; Cresswell 2014 and Hawkins 2015), urged on by Crang (2003: 501), have bridged the gap, however temporarily, between human and landscape, a gap which has been articulated as a tension (Pearson and Shanks 2001: 151; Wylie 2006:1 and 2007: 475).
+Since the 1990s, embodied engagements with landscape using audio and walking have proved rewarding for artists and performers such as Janet Cardiff, Teri Rueb, Duncan Speakman, Graeme Miller and Mike Pearson.
 Historians and geographers are also making artful MP3 audio walks using gathered field recordings and oral histories.
-Toby Butler’s memoryscapes (2005memory walks along the banks of the River Thames, London, and Kilmahew Audio Drift (2012) a wander or drift around a ruinous site near Glasgow by volunteers and geographer Michael Gallagher are two notable MP3 examples.
-The Hayle Churks app, using audio and image, is the first multimedia locative media research in geography’s investigation of place and intends to inform not only current dialogues in geography, performance and locative media but other disciplines with an interest in region and its reanimation through the articulation of its histories, for examplehistory, archaeology, anthropology, heritage and tourism.
+Toby Butler’s memoryscapes (2005), memory walks along the banks of the River Thames, London, and Kilmahew Audio Drift (2012), a wander or drift around a ruinous site near Glasgow by volunteers and geographer Michael Gallagher, are two notable MP3 examples.
+The Hayle Churks app, using audio and image, is the first multimedia locative media research in geography’s investigation of place and intends to inform not only current dialogues in geography, performance and locative media, but other disciplines with an interest in region and its reanimation through the articulation of its histories, for example, history, archaeology, anthropology, heritage and tourism.

 The Hayle Churks app aims to reanimate a deteriorating post-industrial landscape undergoing rapid transformation through rebuilding.
 In addition to reviewing memory archives, diverse sources were explored enabling community members and experts to share local knowledge, myths, personal stories, gossip, photographs and documents.
-Gathering, selecting and layering mixed and sometimes unexpected materials and media can be described as deep mapping, a notion developed and articulated by performer Mike Pearson and archaeologist Michael Shanks (1997, 2001: 162) and experimented with further during the project Stalking the San Andreas Fault (2001) by their friend and colleague Clifford McLucas (1945-2002).
+Gathering, selecting and layering mixed and sometimes unexpected materials and media can be described as ‘deep mapping,’ a notion developed and articulated by performer Mike Pearson and archaeologist Michael Shanks (1997, 2001: 162) and experimented with further during the project Stalking the San Andreas Fault (2001) by their friend and colleague Clifford McLucas (1945-2002).